Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_07_EBS.md

 Any external device, including EBS, needs to be mounted if you want to use them in Linux

 ## Key terminology
 there are 3 different types of storage systems, block (EBS, harddrive, internal or network attached, Os sees volumes which can be partitioned), file(EFS, NAS, OS can mount the network share) and object storage (S3, no hierarchy of objects in the container, uses rest api)

+One EC2 instance can be connected to one ore more EBS volumes in the same AZ.

+examples of EBS SSD-backed volumes are gp2 and io1
+the HDD volumes st1 and sc1 lower performance and cost.

+EBS volume data persists independently of the life of the instance.
+Root EBS are deleted on termination by default but you can turn it off, the extra non-boot volumes are not deleted by default.

 ## Exercise
 Exercise 1